 We are able to offer a no win no fee service to many of our clients, so there is little to no financial risk to you or your family if you decide to take legal action against either a private medical service or the NHS.

-Can I claim compensation for a retained foreign object (gossypiboma) after childbirth?
+Can I claim compensation for a retained foreign object (gossypiboma) after surgery?

-Yes, if you needed surgery during childbirth and an RFO was left behind, such as a retained surgical swab, and it has caused you suffering or injury, then it is likely that you can claim compensation.
+Yes, if you have had surgery or required surgery during childbirth and an RFO was left behind, such as a retained surgical swab, and it has caused you suffering or injury, then it is likely that you can claim compensation.
 Foreign objects left behind after surgery are classed by the NHS as a ‘never event’ and can result in serious complications.
-If you’d like to talk to us about your case, then you can speak to one of our expert birth injuries solicitors by calling 0161 696 6165.
+If you’d like to talk to us about your case, then you can speak to one of our expert solicitors by calling 0161 696 6165.

-How long do I have to make a birth injury compensation claim?
+How long do I have to make a compensation claim?

-If, during childbirth, you needed surgery and a swab or some other form of retained surgical items caused you injury or suffering, then you will have three years from the date of the operation, or from the date that you knew about the foreign object, to make a claim.
+If you have had surgery and a swab or some other form of retained surgical items caused you injury or suffering, then you will have three years from the date of the operation, or from the date that you knew about the foreign object, to make a claim.
 We always recommend contacting our expert medical negligence solicitors as soon as possible after a surgical accident.